Kitura/Kitura-StencilTemplateEngine/README.md

     {% endfor %}
 </html>
 ```
+This example is adapted from the [Stencil user guide](https://stencil.fuller.li/en/latest/) code.
+It will display the number of articles followed by a list of the articles and their authors.

 Run the application and once the server is running, go to [http://localhost:8080/articles](http://localhost:8080/articles) to view the rendered Stencil template.

 ## License
 This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE](LICENSE.txt).
+Full license text is available in [LICENSE](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine/blob/master/LICENSE.txt).